Skip to Content

 3. Daylight hours

-If you’re following one of the itineraries from our Irish road trip library, you’ll have plenty of time to explore in July.
+If you’re following one of the itineraries from my Irish road trip library, you’ll have plenty of time to explore in July.
 From the beginning of the month, the sun rises at 05:01 and sets at 21:56.
 These long days make planning an Ireland itinerary relatively easy, as there’s plenty of daylight hours to get around in.

 4. Peak season